For-Science/Crypto-For-Science/documentation.md

 # Crypto for Science documentation

 This page takes a bird's eye view of the internals of the CFS app, focusing on the main components.
-It does not exist to explain the source code, but to explain desired functionality, the 'why' behind the functionality, and how the functionality is implemented.
-Use this to know which features are implemented, which ones aren't yet, and how they all fit together.
+It exists to explain desired functionality, the 'why' behind the functionality, and how the functionality is implemented.
+It is not intended to be a line-by-line analysis of the source code.
+Use this to know which features are implemented, how future features are planned to be implemented, which database collections store which data, and how things fit together.

 # projects